Back to Blog

 2. Pay As You Earn (PAYE)

-PAYE is tailored for borrowers who are newer to the student loan landscape:
+PAYE is tailored for borrowers who are newer to the student loan landscape and meet specific eligibility requirements.

 • Payment Cap: 10% of discretionary income.